kabircse/resources/Programming/Notes/CSS.md

 # CSS:

 ## Layout: There are 4 layouts in css.
-1. Normal layout: The default layout it's just content default flow.
+1. Normal layout: The default layout it's just the content default flow.
     ```html
     <div>
         <p>First paragraph</p>